Purple Mountains (album)

-Background and writing
+Background and origins

 In January 2009, David Berman disbanded Silver Jews, playing one final show on January 31 at the Cumberland Caverns in McMinnville, Tennessee.
 He later revealed that he was frustrated with the reception to the final Silver Jews album, Lookout Mountain, Lookout Sea (2008), including a 6.7/10 review from Pitchfork.
 In a podcast interview with Vish Khanna in 2019, Berman said, "In that point, in 2008, a Pitchfork review really meant a lot [...]
 That really burned me for a long time.
 I really tried as hard as I could, and I really got the message back that maybe I had peaked.
 So I decided to walk away from it."
 Berman also said he felt older musicians stuck around too long, and that he could step away and make room for someone else.
 When Silver Jews disbanded, Berman retreated to his house in Nashville, Tennessee and "buried" himself in books.
 In an interview with The Washington Post in 2019, Berman said, "I saw no one and did nothing."
 Berman, who long suffered from treatment-resistant depression, said to Khanna, "There probably were a hundred nights over the last ten years where I was sure I wouldn't make it to the morning.
 Yeah, I'm a very depressed person.
 And I felt even worse about myself as time went on and I wasn't doing anything.
 So I do feel better now having completed this project."

 When his mother died in 2014, Berman was inspired exactly a week later to pick up his guitar and play while he was in her house in Wooster, Ohio.
 He eventually came back to the chord progression he had played and it became "I Loved Being My Mother's Son", the first song written for the album.
-He also separated from his wife of twenty years, Cassie Berman.
+He also separated from his wife of twenty years, Cassie Berman, in 2018.
 Berman said they did not divorce and were still friends, commenting, "She's all I have as far as family anymore."
 Their separation is the subject of the album's third track, "Darkness and Cold".
 It also inspired the album's sixth track, "She's Making Friends, I'm Turning Stranger".
 Berman also attributed his return to music as a necessity for an income in order to pay down the over $100,000 of debt he amassed in credit card debt and loans, which he said was always over his head and "draining to worry about."